Get your child a New Zealand passport when born overseas

 Who can get it

 If you are a New Zealand citizen by birth or grant, any children you have outside NZ are NZ citizens by descent.
-To get them a New Zealand passport, you need to register their citizenship.
-You can order them a passport at the same time by ticking a box on the form.

 Once you turn 16, you apply for citizenship as an adult.